Create a Social Media Reporting Dashboard in Notion for Tracking and Analyzing Performance Metrics

 Step 2: Set Up Your Notion Dashboard

-Once you have determined your Metrics, set up your Dashboard in Notion with a clear, organized structure.
-Consider this suggested layout:
+Once you have determined your metrics, set up your dashboard in Notion with a clear, organized structure.
+Consider the following layout:

-Set up separate pages for each social media platform (e.g., Facebook, Instagram, Twitter) to drill down into platform-specific analytics.
+Set up separate pages for each social media platform (e.g., Facebook, Instagram, Twitter) so you can drill down into platform-specific analytics.

 On each platform page, create a sub-page called “Metrics” where you track and visualize your social media data.
-Here, you can display charts, tables, and other visualizations of your key Metrics.
+Display charts, tables, and other visualizations of your key metrics by using Notion’s powerful database and linked view features.

-Include a sub-page under each platform titled “Insights” where you analyze your data and provide detailed insights and recommendations based on the trends you observe.
+Include a sub-page under each platform titled “Insights” where you analyze your data.
+Provide detailed commentary on observed trends and actionable recommendations for improvement.

 Establish a separate page called “Campaigns” to monitor individual social media campaign performance.
 Record details such as campaign objectives, reach, engagement, and conversions.